Synchronization with Atomics in C++20

 Short Break

-I make a short Christmas break and publish the next post on the 11.th of January.
-In case you want to know more about C++20, read my new book at Leanpub to C++20.
+I take a short Christmas break and publish the following post on the 11.th of January.
+To learn more about C++20, read my new book at Leanpub to C++20.

 Seminars